FrancescoSaverioZuppichini/search-all/docs/BLOG.md

 query_res.metadata.data(aslist=True)["value"]
 # [{'path': '5e3a7c9b-e890-4975-9342-4b6898fed2c6.jpeg'}, {'path': '7a961855-25af-4359-b869-5ae1cc8a4b95.jpeg'}]
 ```
-If you recall, this are the metadata we stored previously, so the image filename.
+If you remember, these are the metadata we stored previously, so the image filename.
 We wrapped all the vector store related code into a `VectorStore` class inside [vector_store.py](vector_store.py).

 ```python
 class VectorStore():